Haiti - HT - HTI - HAI - Central America and the Caribbean

 Chamber of Deputies - percent of vote by party - NA; seats by party - NA; composition - NA

-note: the Senate and Chamber of Deputies as of January 2023 were not functional
+as of October 2024, the Senate and Chamber of Deputies were not functional

 Literacy